iNPUTmice/SecureConversation/README.md

 * Be as beautiful and easy to use as possible without sacrificing security or privacy
-* Rely on existing, well established protocols (XMPP)
+* Rely on existing, well-established protocols (XMPP)
 * Do not require a Google Account or specifically Google Cloud Messaging (GCM)
 * Require as few permissions as possible